 For the next leg of our macro adventure, we are going to look at something really bizarre, the Dragon Seamoth!

-Dragon Seamoths, also known as the Short Dragonfish, Dwarf Seamoth or the Common Seamoth, are part of the small Pegasidae family known for their flattened bodies, large pectoral fins, long snouts and fantastic camouflage.
+Dragon Seamoths, also known as the Short Dragonfish, Dwarf Seamoth or the Common Seamoth, are part of the small Pegasidae family.
+Seamoths are known for their flattened bodies, large pectoral fins, long snouts and fantastic camouflage.
 There are only around 5 different species of Seamoths and you really need to keep your eyes open to spot them.

 What’s in a name?

-Seamoths get their common name from their appearance, looking like a dusty grey moth with their large spread pectoral fins looking like a moth’s wings and their grey camouflage.
-However, Dragon Seamoths are named after their scaly exoskeleton, which is made up of a series interlocking bony plates like a medieval suit of armour.
+Seamoths get their common name from their appearance.
+Looking like a dusty grey moth with their large spread pectoral fins looking like a moth’s wings and their grey camouflage.
+However, Dragon Seamoths are named after their scaly exoskeleton, made up of interlocking bony plates like a medieval suit of armour.

 Their scientific name also reflects this; ‘draconis’ comes from the Latin for dragon, ‘draco’, and the first part comes from two Greek words, ‘eurys’ meaning long and ‘pege’ from Pegasus, the legendary winged horse.